felix-hh/NPPES-Data-Provider/README.md

 # NPPES Data Provider

-A simple DBT job to fetch data from the NPPES Data Dissemination File released by CMS as part of the Freedom of Information Act (FOIA), clean it and output it as a parquet file.
+A simple dbt job to fetch data from the NPPES Data Dissemination File released by CMS as part of the Freedom of Information Act (FOIA), clean it and output it as a parquet file.

 `example.csv` shows 100 NPIs in this postprocessed format.
 It is very similar to the original format except for multivalued columns that converted to lists.